Buyers Contract: Everything You Need to Know

 A non-exclusive right-to-represent contract is another type of buyers contract.
 If this type of contract is in place, the broker will be compensated if they propose a house that the buyer decides to purchase.
 If the broker is paid a commission by anyone else, however, there is no obligation for the buyer to compensate the broker.
 Because this contract is non-exclusive, the buyer is allowed to purchase a home proposed by another broker, as long as the original broker did not propose the property first.
 Also, for one of the parties to end this type of contract, there usually needs to be a specific reason.

 The most common type of buyers contract is an exclusive right-to-represent contract.
 This contract creates an exclusive relationship between the buyer and the broker, meaning the buyer cannot work with another broker as long as the contract is in place.
 This contract also outlines the commission that the broker will be paid.
 The broker will receive this commission regardless of whether they find the house that is purchased or the buyer does.

 If you need help with a buyers contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.